US Fulbright Logo

 Award Profile

-The Fulbright English Teaching Assistantship (ETA) Program aims at strengthening English language instruction at Italian high schools by establishing a native-speaker presence to provide part-time assistance for 16 teaching hours per week to permanent teaching staff.
+The Fulbright English Teaching Assistantship (ETA) Program aims to strengthen English language instruction at Italian high schools in the South of Italy by establishing a native-speaker presence to provide part-time assistance for 16 teaching hours per week to permanent teaching staff.
 English Teaching Assistants work to improve Italian students' English language abilities and knowledge of the United States culture.
 At the same time, they are integrated into the host community and gain from intensive cross-cultural interaction.
 Each host institution will tailor the assistantship to its language teaching needs and the grantee’s background, academic interests, and abilities, and will place the ETA under the supervision of a teacher-tutor.
-Teaching assistant activities may include: serving as resource persons in conversation groups; providing small group tutorials; serving as attendants in language laboratories; giving talks related to American studies in English classes or civic/school organizations.
+Teaching assistant activities may include: serving as resource persons in conversation groups; providing small group tutorials; serving as attendants in language laboratories; and giving talks related to American studies in English classes or civic/school organizations.

 Grant Length